 This framework demonstrates an alignment between Professional Educator Licensing and Standards Board (PELSB) standards and field-developed core competencies.
-Standards describe expectations held about what early childhood providers need to know and describe learning outcomes for those in professional development programs.
+Standards describe expectations held about what early childhood educators need to know and describe learning outcomes for those in professional development programs.
 These are set forth in Minnesota Administrative Rule 8710.3000 and are reiterated here.
 The rule includes standards for infants and toddlers, pre-primary and primary.
-When referring to children birth to grade 3, the rule uses "young children."
+When referring to teachers for all children birth to grade 3, the rule uses "young children."
 Since the language of the rule is reiterated here, you will see this same terminology.
-The focus of the document will be working with children of preschool age.